 This really shows that "formative assessment provides the teacher with a bridge between assessment and teaching as it is an essential way of creating independent, reflective learners who can plan and assess their own progress" (Bordoh et al., 2013:9).
-This gives students time to process new information.
-Both the teacher and students can set targets relating to specific goals rather than to national curriculum levels.
-The students will then be able to guide their own learning, with the teacher providing help where necessary or appropriate.
+This gives students time to process new information, guide their own learning, with the teacher providing help where necessary or appropriate.